 Kids love ice cream, 365 days out of the year.
-So why not share this festive Halloween Kit Kat Ice Cream Cake at your next Halloween party?
+So when you need a Halloween dessert why not share this festive Halloween Kit Kat Ice Cream Cake?

 My daughter’s birthday is in October, so you would think that my family thought I was crazy to make ANOTHER kit kat ice cream cake a few after making the regular version.
 But, no. My kids were totally willing and able to enjoy the Halloween version.

-With all of the different flavors and colors of oreos out there, you could switch out the classic oreo with some of the other fun versions.
+With all of the different flavors and colors of Oreos out there, especially during Halloween, you could switch out the classic Oreo with some of the other fun versions.

 You can add food coloring to vanilla ice cream or do what I did, and use the green mint chocolate chip.
-Overall, I think it screams halloween, fun and of course, we all scream for ice cream!
+Overall, I think it makes the perfect Halloween dessert.
+It’s colorful, fun and of course, we still scream for ice cream even on Halloween!

 I kept leftovers of this cake in the freezer, since we didn’t have a big party to share the sugar and calories with friends and family.
 I kept it partially wrapped in plastic wrap so the ice cream wouldn’t dry out.
 Every time I looked in the freezer, a little wedge would be missing!